Albert Gore Sr.: U.S. Senate

-Gore was not a candidate for House re-election but was elected in 1952 to the U.S. Senate.
-In his 1952 election, he defeated six-term incumbent Kenneth McKellar.
-Gore's victory is widely regarded as a major turning point in Tennessee political history and as largely marking the end of statewide influence for E. H. Crump, the Memphis political boss.
-During this term, Gore was instrumental in sponsoring and enacting the legislation creating the Interstate Highway System.
-Gore was re-elected in 1958 and again in 1964, and served from January 3, 1953, to January 3, 1971, after he lost reelection in 1970.
+In 1952, Gore was not a candidate for House re-election but was elected to the U.S. Senate.
+In his 1952 election, he defeated six-term incumbent Kenneth McKellar in the Democratic primary.
+Gore's victory is widely regarded as a major turning point in Tennessee political history, largely marking the end of statewide influence for E. H. Crump, the Memphis political boss.
+During his first term, Gore was instrumental in sponsoring and enacting the legislation creating the Interstate Highway System.
+Gore was re-elected in 1958 and again in 1964, but lost reelection in 1970.

 Gore was one of only three Democratic senators from the former Confederate states who did not sign the 1956 Southern Manifesto opposing integration, the others being Senate Majority Leader Lyndon B. Johnson of Texas (who was not asked to sign), and Tennessee's other Senator, Estes Kefauver.
-South Carolina Senator J. Strom Thurmond tried to get Gore to sign the Southern Manifesto, but Gore refused.
-Gore voted in favor of the Civil Rights Acts of 1957, 1960, and 1968, as well as the Voting Rights Act of 1965 and the confirmation of Thurgood Marshall to the U.S. Supreme Court, but voted against the Civil Rights Act of 1964 and did not vote on the 24th Amendment to the U.S. Constitution which abolished poll taxes.
+South Carolina Senator Strom Thurmond tried to get Gore to sign the Manifesto, but Gore refused.
+Gore voted in favor of the Civil Rights Acts of 1960 and 1968, as well as the Voting Rights Act of 1965 and the confirmation of Thurgood Marshall to the Supreme Court.
+Gore voted in favor of the initial Senate resolution on the Civil Rights Act of 1957 on August 7, 1957, but did not vote on House amendment to bill on August 29, 1957.
+Gore also did not vote on the 24th Amendment to the U.S. Constitution, and Gore voted against the Civil Rights Act of 1964.

-Gore easily won renomination in 1958 over former governor Jim Nance McCord.
-In those days, Democratic nomination was still tantamount to election in Tennessee since the Republican Party was largely nonexistent in most of the state.
-In 1964, he faced an energetic Republican challenge from Dan Kuykendall, chairman of the Shelby County (Memphis) Republican Party, who ran a surprisingly strong race against him.
-While Gore won, Kuykendall held him to only 53 percent of the vote, in spite of Johnson's massive landslide victory in that year's presidential election.
+Gore easily won renomination in 1958 over former governor Prentice Cooper.
+At the time, the Democratic nomination was still considered tantamount to election in Tennessee, since the Republican Party was largely nonexistent in many parts of the state.
+In 1964, he faced an energetic general election challenge from Dan Kuykendall, chairman of the Shelby County Republican Party, who ran a surprisingly strong race against him.
+While Gore won, Kuykendall held him to only 53 percent of the vote, in spite of President Lyndon Johnson's landslide victory in the concurrent presidential election.